premAI-io/state-of-open-source-ai/models.md

 % TODO: maybe make the above model names as references and not names directly.

-Before looking into the Open source models timeline, let's take a look at current proprietary competitors.
+Before looking into the Open source models timeline, let's take a look at few proprietary competitors.

 ## Proprietary Models
 wip